main banner

 Aircraft 44-6883 carried just three American personnel on board, a pilot, Major Frederick B Johnson, an Engineer, Sgt Egon L Eck and a passenger, Col. James J Shown.

-Frederick Bancroft JohnsonThe pilot of the aircraft was Major Frederick Bancroft Johnson, serial number O-661102.
-He was from Canton, Stark County in Ohio.
-He enlisted in the air force in November 1941 and was listed in his local newspaper as having graduated from the Brooks Field, Texas, training school in the summer of 1942.
-He normally went by the name 'F Bancroft Johnson'.
 Born in 1918 in Ohio, he died in June 1985 in Florida where he had retired.
 His obituary from the June 4th, 1985 Miami Herald reads: F. Bancroft "Ban" Johnson, a test pilot of bombers and fighter aircraft during World War II, died Sunday of pneumonia.
 He was 67.
 "He had the flier persona -- good looking and tall," his daughter, Lynne Price, recalled.
 At the age of 23, Mr. Johnson joined the U.S. Army Air Corps.
 He didn't know how to fly.
 He was soon testing new aircraft built for the Air Corps, while stationed in Texas.

 Sent overseas, Mr. Johnson continued to test aircraft with Squadron No. 325 in England and Ireland.
 He became squadron commander.
 "At one time, when he was squadron commander, he lost every man under him within a period of a week," Price said.
 After spending nearly five years in the service during and after World War II, Mr. Johnson re-enlisted with the start of the Korean Conflict.
 After Korea, he remained in the reserves until he resigned in 1960, with a rank of major.
 Mr. Johnson was a native of Canton, Ohio.
 With a degree in economics from Wooster College, he became a systems analyst for the electronics industry.
 He worked for the Massachusetts Institute of Technology, the Burroughs Corp. and Lincoln Laboratories.
 In 1965, Mr. Johnson moved to Miami.
 Five years later, he founded Seavale Corp.
 "Seavale was a pest control business -- and a play thing," Price said.
 Mr. Johnson was preparing to retire at the time of his death.
 Besides Price, survivors include a sister, Marjorie Riehl, and three grandchildren.

-The Engineer was Egon L Eck, a 24 year old from Clevelan, Ohio.
-The son of Egon and Anna Eck, immigrants from Roumania, Egon himself having been born in Roumania in 1921 but was actually of German extraction.
-By the 1940 US national census, Egon was working as a car mechanic and he enlisted in the armed forces in July 1942.
-It is understood by friends and family that he served as an aircraft mechanic but clearly also had some flying duties.
-Egon returned to his native Cleveland and married Mildred Navratil in February 1950.
+Egon returned to his native Cleveland post war and in February 1950 married Mildred Navratil.
 His first cousin, Bob Teutsch remembers Egon well and was able to provide the photos of Egon with friends and colleagues from during his wartime service.
 Egon's cousin Bill Teutsch was completing his flying training in the USAAF having enlisted in 1943.

 Egon passed away in June 1973.
-He had set up his own trucking company in 1968 after working other organisations.
+He had set up his own trucking company in 1968 after working for other organisations.

 This image above is of Egon with two unnamed Air Force friends.